oueme-fungi/collectionsPidatabase/README.md

 sudo apt-get upgrade

-For node JS server, before making local network Download, compile and install node.js
+For node JS server, before making local network Download and install node.js (note that the version of node.js depend of what pi you use this is for Pi Zero W)

 curl -o node-v8.11.1-linux-armv6l.tar.gz https://nodejs.org/dist/v8.11.1/node-v8.11.1-linux-armv6l.tar.gz
 tar -xzf node-v8.11.1-linux-armv6l.tar.gz